-#3 Updated by Ben Touchette 9 days ago
+Updated by Ben Touchette over 3 years ago

 The patch was made to leave things the way they work as is, but gives the option of creating a static only lib that requires linking to dynamic runtimes a way to do so.
 Yes the whole app needs to be linked that way as well else it just won't link i would think :)

 Updated by Robin Mills about 3 years ago

 - Estimated time changed from 2.00 h to 4.00 h

 Patch submitted r4740.
 Thanks very much to be for reporting this, investigating this matter and providing the patch.

 The origins of this go back to 2012 when the file CMakeList_msvc.txt was created in the project to support MSVC/CMake.
 That project was shelved and complete in 2014.
 The 2014 project does handle static and shared libraries.
 However I forgot to cause the static library to use the static runtime.
 Thank You for completing this.
 The msvc build environment is "all shared" or "all static".
 With msvc, if you generate a DLL, it will use the dynamic runtime.
 If you generate a static library, it will use the static runtime.

 1) It's very likely that contrib/cmakeBuild.cmd requires an update to convert options

 -DEXIV2_ENABLE_DYNAMIC_RUNTIME=OFF/ON I will investigate this.

 2) Testing on MSVC 2005/8/10/12/13/15 (in 32 and 64 bit) is very time consuming.
 If this patch survives the nightly build on the buildserver (which builds shared libraries), I'm going to allow it to ship in v0.26 as the patch has done no harm.